qsideinstitute/federal-criminal-sentencing/master.md

     ## Coefficients:
     ##      (Intercept)  speciesChinstrap     speciesGentoo
     ##          190.103             5.721            27.133

+This model will look like
+$$Flipper Length = 190.103 + 5.72*(Chinstrap) + 27.133*(Gentoo)$$ where
+the variable Chinstrap is an indicator variable that takes on the value of 1 when the penguin is the species Chinstrap and takes on the value of 0 when the penguin is any other species.
+Similarly, the variable Gentoo is an indicator variable that takes on the value of 1 when the penguin is the species Gentoo and takes on the value of 0 when the penguin is any other species.

+So…what happened to the Adelie penguins in our model?!?!
+Notice the variable for Adelie is missing in our model.
+It actually got absorbed by the y-intercept!
+We only need n-1 variables to represent n levels of a categorical variable because we have this y-intercept.
+When a penguin is of the species Adelie and we apply this linear model, the values for Gentoo and Chinstrap are both equal to 0, since the penguin is an Adelie.
+Thus our model would predict a flipper length of 190.103 for all Adelie penguins.

+What is the flipper length predicted by our model for a Chinstrap penguin?
+What about a Gentoo penguin?

 ``` r
 peng_encoded = penguins %>% mutate(value = 1) %>% spread(species, value, fill = 0 )